- Types of Biological Controls

-Biological control is a component of the integrated pest management strategy for reducing pest populations of hemlock woolly adelgid (HWA).
+Biological control, or biocontrol, is a component of the integrated pest management strategy for reducing pest populations of hemlock woolly adelgid (HWA).
 Biological control of HWA involves the introduction of predator insects from HWA’s native range.
 This introduction is intended to replicate the predator/prey balance believed to keep adelgid populations below harmful levels in their native range.
-The use of biological controls for combating hemlock decline caused by HWA is a promising, essential, and popular component of hemlock conservation and HWA management.
+The use of biological control for combating hemlock decline caused by HWA is a promising, essential, and popular component of hemlock conservation and HWA management.

-While some fungi have been evaluated in the past, biological controls that have been tested and approved for use against HWA are primarily insects, most of which are predator beetle species, originating from the native ranges of HWA in Asia and the US Pacific Northwest, which have been shown to be highly specialized at feeding on HWA.
+While some fungi have been evaluated in the past, biological controls that have been tested and approved for use against HWA are primarily insects, most of which are predator beetle species originating from the native ranges of HWA in Asia and the US Pacific Northwest that have been shown to be highly specialized at feeding on HWA.

-All insects, cleared for release in HWA affected areas, are thoroughly vetted by APHIS, a USDA agency, for their effects on the environment, native species, and their efficacy as HWA predators; a process which can take 6-10 years.
+All insects cleared for release in HWA affected areas have been thoroughly vetted by APHIS, a USDA agency, for their effects on the environment, native species, and their efficacy as HWA predators–a process which can take six to ten years.

-Each species of beetle has its advantages and disadvantages and they do not all perform the same.
-For example, some are active and preying on HWA only during the winter months, others only during summer.
-Some can be reared well in labs while others are easier to capture and recover in the wild.
-More predator insects are being studied and evaluated for release all the time.
-None of these species are likely to act as a stand-alone silver bullet, but, in combination, they are considered to be an essential component of long-term HWA control.
+Each approved HWA predator has its advantages and disadvantages and they do not all perform the same.
+For example, some are most active and preying on HWA during the winter months, while others are most active during summer.
+Some can be reared well in labs, while others are easier to capture and recover in the wild.
+None of these species are likely to act as a stand-alone silver bullet, but, in combination, they are considered to be a promising component of long-term HWA control.

 How they work

-It is believed that the one reason hemlocks growing in the native ranges of HWA are less affected by the pest is because of the presence of native predator insects that have co-evolved with the adelgid over millions of years, creating a predator prey balance.
-In eastern North America, HWA has no native predators and it is likely that this is the reason that native eastern (Tsuga canadensis) and Carolina (Tsuga carolinaina) hemlocks are so adversely affected by the invasive HWA introduced from Asia.
+It is believed that the one reason hemlocks growing in the native ranges of HWA are less affected by the pest is because of the presence of native predator insects that have co-evolved with the adelgid, creating a predator-prey balance.
+In eastern North America, HWA has no co-evolved native predators and this is likely an important reason that native eastern (Tsuga canadensis) and Carolina (Tsuga carolinaina) hemlocks are so adversely affected by the invasive HWA introduced from Asia.
 That is where biological controls come in.
 HWA will never be completely eliminated in eastern North America.
 Instead, the long term goal of implementing biological control is to reduce our dependence on chemicals by establishing a predator-prey relationship that keeps the adelgid population at a level hemlocks can tolerate.

 Where they work

-Instead, the use of predator insects for combating HWA is a landscape-level approach which is intended to establish predator populations that are sufficiently robust as to keep adelgids in check at a regional scale.
-This is good news for both land managers and private home owners because this landscape-level strategy is likely to benefit everyone with a hemlock on their property, over time.
-It is hoped that trees chemically treated today may never need to be re-treated as the predator/prey balance thought to keep adelgids in check in their native ranges, materializes in the eastern forests.
+Instead, the use of predator insects for combating HWA is a landscape-level approach which is intended to establish predator populations that are sufficiently robust as to keep the adelgid in check at a regional scale.
+This is good news for both land managers and private home owners because this landscape-level strategy is likely to benefit everyone with hemlocks on their property, over time.
+It is hoped that trees chemically treated today may never need to be re-treated as the predator-prey balance thought to keep adelgid in check in their native ranges materializes in the eastern forests.

-The HRI and partners are working to develop beetle monitoring instructions and training materials so that landowners can determine if beetles are present on their properties.
-The HRI also provides beetle monitoring trainings and informational sessions for communities and interested citizen groups, free of charge as part of our educational outreach mission.
-If you are interested in hosting a training in your community please contact the HRI at firstname.lastname@example.org for more information.
+HRI and partners have developed beetle monitoring instructions and training materials so that landowners can determine if beetles are present on their properties.
+HRI also provides beetle monitoring trainings and informational sessions for communities and interested citizen groups, free of charge as part of our educational outreach mission.
+If you are interested in hosting a training in your community please contact HRI at email@example.com for more information.